-The Barbar Temple is an ancient archaeological site belonging to the Dilmun Culture, located in the village of Barbar, Bahrain.
-The site is the location of at least three known temple structures, built successively over a period of some six hundred to eight hundred years.
+The Barbar Temple (معبد باربار) is an ancient archaeological site belonging to the Bronze Age Dilmun culture, located in the village of Barbar, Bahrain.
+The site is the location of at least three known temple structures, built successively over each other during a period of some six hundred to eight hundred years.

 First Temple